how much does and f1 car cost

 Haas F1 Team Engine (Ferrari)

-The power unit is the heart of a Formula 1 car, consisting of a turbocharged 1.6-liter V6 engine and five other ancillary components: the turbocharger, the energy recovery system (ERS), the control electronics, the battery, and the fuel system.
-An F1 power unit is responsible for generating and managing the energy that propels the car.
+The power unit is the heart of a Formula 1 car.
+It consists of a turbocharged 1.6-liter V6 engine and five other ancillary components:

 The power unit is also the most expensive part of a Formula 1 car, costing around $10.5 million per unit.
 Teams are allowed to use three power units per driver per season, which means they need to spend at least $31.5 million on engines alone.